 - Abdominal radiographs (X-rays) - to search for stomach or intestinal obstruction or other abnormal findings

 - Abdominal ultrasound - to look for intestinal obstructions or other abnormalities

 Your dog's specific diagnostic workup will be determined by the severity and duration of clinical signs, medical history, and physical examination.
 Once the diagnostic tests are complete and other causes of the clinical signs have been eliminated, treatment will be prescribed.

 What are some of the causes of gastroenteritis?

 There are many causes of the symptoms of vomiting and diarrhea in dogs.
 Some of the more common conditions that your veterinarian will attempt to eliminate during the diagnostic workup include:

-- Foreign bodies or other obstructions
+- Foreign bodies (especially string or thread) or other objects

 How is gastroenteritis treated?

 The principal treatment of gastroenteritis is rehydration and restoring blood electrolyte balance (sodium, potassium, and chloride).
 Depending on the degree of dehydration, this fluid replacement will be given orally, subcutaneously (beneath the skin), or by intravenous (IV) treatment.
 Medical treatment may also include: